peeweek/pcache/README.md

 * For a single frame : `elements 9122`
 * For multiple (4) frames : `elements 9122 7112 8933 2128`

-#### Global Metadata
+#### Global Properties

-Global Metadata statements describe data that is **common to all points of all frames** in the point cache.
-Each global metadata statement is described by a type, name and its value:
+Global property statements describe data that is **unique to the point cache**.
+Each global property statement is described by a type, name and its value:

-* `global type name value`
+* `global-property type name value`

-Types are described in the **Type Section** of this document, with the addition of **string** (see data section).
+Property Types are described in the **Type Section** of this document, with the addition of **string** (see data section).

-#### Frame Metadata
+#### Frame Properties

-Frame Metadata statements describe data that is **common to all points of one frame** in the point cache.
-Each frame metadata is described by a type and a name:
+Frame property statements describe data that is **unique per frame** in the point cache.
+Each frame property is described by a type and a name:

-*  `frame_data type name`
+*  `frame-property type name`

-Frame Metadata are stored in the Data of the point cache, prior to the frame data.
+Frame properties are stored in the Data of the point cache, prior to the frame data.

-Types are described in the **Type Section** of this document.
+Property Types are described in the **Type Section** of this document.

-#### Properties
+#### Point Properties

-Property statements describe the data layout present in the file.
+Point Property statements describe the data layout present in the file.
 Every property is described in one line starting with `property` .
 Each property is described with a type and a name such as:

 `property type name`

-Types are described in the **Type Section** of this document.
+Property Types are described in the **Type Section** of this document.

 #### Header Ending